This resource is part of the Innovative Funding Services (IFS) auto finance Library.

 Please note, you should always make your car loan payments as scheduled even if you are in the middle of the refinancing process.
 Moreover, just because in this example you make your last payment on your old loan in month 12 and make your first payment on your new loan the next month does not mean that the car loan refinancing process can always be completed in the time span between car loan payments.

 While the example above illustrates how refinancing can benefit a borrower, you should note that refinancing can have various impacts on a person’s finances.
 When and if you choose to refinance, you may or may not change the length of your loan, and your interest rate does not necessarily have to change – although most of the time it will.
-Most of the time, refinance customers want to at least reduce their monthly payments, but sometimes customers have different priorities when refinancing.
-The point is that every car refinancing deal is different and every refinance customer has a personal reasons to refinance.
-For this reason, you can benefit greatly when you work with an auto loan company that takes the time to learn about your needs and will match you with a better car loan than you already have.
+Ultimately, every car refinancing deal is different and every refinance customer has personal motivations for refinancing.
+For this reason, you may benefit greatly when you work with an auto loan company that takes the time to learn about your needs and will match you with a car loan that meets those needs.

 Also from our library

 Selections from our Blog